electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

  - Make a note of the agent url.
 You will need it when creating your connected app in Salesforce.
  ![IDE code windows](https://imgur.com/x5fGsNP.png)
 - Do not close IDE page.

+### Salesforce IoT Explorer Description

+???
+TODO - add some links + what we are going to creat below...

 ### Step 4: Create a Salesforce Connected App